Kp0c/war-crimes-map/README.md

   - Close filter when "Apply" button clicked
   - Make list view look nice
   - Change "Map" button color to black to be visible on the white list view background
+  - Allow moving the map by dragging on the mobile
+  - Allow zooming the map by pinching on the mobile

 ## Geocoding
 ### General